 When a worker trusts their client, it improves their desire to want to work for them.
-It motivates them to do an outstanding job.
-They feel that they can ask you questions (which is super important for a job getting competed successfully) and also raise concerns.
+It motivates them to perform at an outstanding level.
+They feel that they can ask you questions (which is super important for a task getting competed successfully) and also raise concerns.

 Divided Company Culture

-In Who: The A-Method For Hiring, Geoff Smart and Randy Street stressed the importance of team culture – and everyone subscribing to it.
+In Who: The A-Method For Hiring, Geoff Smart and Randy Street stressed the importance of a collaborative culture – and everyone subscribing to it.
 If a worker is an amazing candidate but doesn’t buy into your culture, they shouldn’t be working for you.
 It just won’t end well.

 How do you integrate remote workers with your company’s culture?
 How do you make sure they share your values, your work ethic, communication style et cetera?